vuesence/vue-webapp/README.md

 # Vue webapp template

 <!-- For npmjs.org -->
-Empty NPM package for the purpose of existence `create-vue-webapp`
+Empty NPM package for the purpose of existence of `create-vue-webapp`

 Full documentation is available at [https://vue-faq.org/en/vue-webapp/](https://vue-faq.org/en/vue-webapp/)